Hello, all visitors—especially all guitarists!

 But I can still pay forward their musical heritage.
 I can compose new music for the classical guitarists of today—the kind of music that I would have liked to play myself when I was growing up and learning music.
 The rewarding activity of composing music allows me to combine my love of music and my desire to write music of my own with my pedagogical love and my work as a teacher.

 I consider myself a typical, almost quintessential classical guitar composer.
 I write music for guitar: the instrument is both the inspiration and the medium.
 It is both the idea and its expression.
 And of course the educational side of my compositions is essential as well.

-I sometimes like to flatter myself, and think of myself as a direct, if very minor, descendant of the likes of Carulli: a guitarist, writing music to fulfill a direct need, in a style both classical and popular.
+I sometimes like to flatter myself, and think of myself as a direct, if very minor, descendant of the likes of Carulli: a guitarist, writing music to fulfill a distinct need, in a style both classical and popular.

 My goal is to inspire!

 As the website name NewCenturyGuitar.com implies, I want to compose music for our particular time in history.
 I want to include musical influences from all over the world, from many different kinds of music and from many musical traditions.